bigdatamonkey/Oct7FactCheck/CONTRIBUTING.md

 ## Getting Started:

-If you're new to fact-checking or the FactCheck Website repository, don't hesitate to reach out to other fact-checkers or project maintainers for guidance and support.
+If you're new to fact-checking or the Oct7FactCheck Website repository, don't hesitate to reach out to other fact-checkers or project maintainers for guidance and support.
 We value your contributions and look forward to working with you to ensure the accuracy and reliability of our fact-checking platform!